Inference from Selectively Disclosed Data: Relationship to finite data

+It remains possible to describe an imitation equilibrium and a truth-leaning equilibrium in the finite-data setting.
+The finite-data model is a special case of the evidence model in \citet{Hart17} and \citet{Rappoport22}.
+The former shows that truth-leaning equilibria exist and are unique and receiver-optimal in the finite-type setting, and also that they are always outcome-equivalent to imitation equilibria, although it does not guarantee that the strategies are equivalent.
+The latter includes an iterative algorithm to compute these equilibria; the number of steps is, however, exponential in $|\mathcal{T}_N|$, and as far as we can tell, there is no obvious way to obtain a significantly more efficient closed-form solution.

-What's left to show is that convergence of type spaces to the continuous-data limit type space implies the convergence of equilibria.
-To make the comparison, the notion of an outcome should be extended across type spaces.
-There is a global data space $[0,1] \times \Delta \mathcal{D}$, invariant to $N$, that contains $\mathcal{T}_1, \ldots$ and $\mathcal{T}_\infty$ as long as they all share a space of observations.
+We can instead establish that the imitation equilibrium of the continuous-data model gives a perfect approximation to the limit outcome of communication in truth-leaning equilibria of finite-data games as $N$ and $\{\mathcal{G}^j_N\}_{j=1}^J$ converge.\footnote{We state the definition of convergence and the theorem below in terms of $N = 1, 2, \ldots$ rather than an arbitrary sequence of dataset sizes $N_1, N_2, \ldots$ only for the sake of notational brevity.
+The theorem applies just as well to any sequence of games $\{\mathcal{G}_{N_i}\}_{i=1}^\infty$ of increasing dataset size with uniformly convergent data distributions, since any such sequence is a subsequence of a convergent sequence of games $\{\mathcal{G}_{N}\}_{N=1}^\infty$.} To make the comparison, the notion of an outcome should be extended across type spaces.
+There is a global data space $[0,1] \times \Delta \mathcal{D}$, invariant to $N$, that contains $\mathcal{T}_1, \ldots$ and $\mathcal{T}$ as long as they all share a space of observations.
 Recall that $u_{\sigma^*}(t)$, the outcome of the game for type $t$, is their payoff from the best feasible message given equilibrium beliefs.
-If $t \in [0,1] \times \Delta \mathcal{D}$, it need not also be in the type set for the outcome to be well-defined, since we can already infer whether $t$ can feasibly send a message from the subset relation on $[0,1] \times \Delta \mathcal{D}$.
-The outcome to the hypothetical type can be understood as a thought experiment: ``if the receiver believes we are playing a game with equilibrium $\sigma^*$, and my dataset is $t$, what is the best payoff I can attain, even if $t$ is inconsistent with the receiver's perceived game?"
+If $t \in [0,1] \times \Delta \mathcal{D}$, it need not also be in the literal type set for the outcome to be well-defined, since we can already infer whether $t$ can feasibly send a message from the subset relation on $[0,1] \times \Delta \mathcal{D}$.
+The outcome to the hypothetical type can be understood as a thought experiment: ``if the receiver believes we are playing a game with equilibrium $\sigma^*$ or $\sigma^*_N$, and my dataset is $t$, what is the best payoff I can attain, even if $t$ is inconsistent with the receiver's perceived game?"